Publications

 -

-Optimizing the Workflow of Superficial Temporal Artery Mapping in Extracranial-Intracranial Bypass Surgery Using Mixed Reality: A Proof-of-Concept StudyShovan Bhatia, Aaron Huynh , Regan M. Shanahan , and 10 more authorsWorld Neurosurgery, 2025Background Doppler ultrasound is the standard for mapping the superficial temporal artery (STA) during extracranial-intracranial (EC-IC) bypass surgery.
+Optimizing the Workflow of Superficial Temporal Artery Mapping in Extracranial-Intracranial Bypass Surgery Using Mixed Reality: A Proof-of-Concept StudyShovan Bhatia, Aaron Huynh , Regan M. Shanahan , and 10 more authorsWorld Neurosurgery, Dec 2025Background Doppler ultrasound is the standard for mapping the superficial temporal artery (STA) during extracranial-intracranial (EC-IC) bypass surgery.
 Mixed reality (MR) offers a novel alternative by providing patient-specific anatomic overlays to better visualize the STA.
 This study aims to validate MR-guided STA mapping as a reliable preoperative planning tool in EC-IC bypass to the middle cerebral artery.
 Methods In this proof-of-concept study, 7 patients undergoing STA–middle cerebral artery bypass surgery were enrolled.
 Preoperative computed tomography angiograms were superimposed onto the patient using MEDIVIS SurgicalAR.
 Six standardized anatomic fiducial points were chosen for intraoperative registration.
 Five points along the parietal branch of the STA were annotated using MR and Doppler techniques.
 Point-to-point discrepancies between the MR and Doppler maps were analyzed, and map overlap was evaluated with computer vision techniques (OpenCV, Python).
 Significance was set at P < 0.05.
 Results MR mapping of the STA was faster than Doppler mapping (11.3 ± 1.47 vs. 67.2 ± 17.6 seconds; P = 0.001).
 When considering the time to register, the overall time for MR mapping was similar to Doppler (79.2 ± 39.8 vs. 67.2 ± 17.6 seconds; P = 0.78).
 Notably, MR outperformed Doppler at the distal segments of the STA (2.71 ± 0.91 vs. 20.90 ± 8.46 seconds; P < 0.001).
 Overall, the MR and Doppler maps demonstrated comparable alignment, with an average deviation of 4.46 ± 2.64 mm along the entire course of the mapped vessel.
 Conclusions MR provides comparable STA mapping accuracy to Doppler while reducing the mapping time.
 These findings suggest that the planned incision is unlikely to differ, providing early evidence for the feasibility of MR-guided mapping for EC-IC bypass procedures.

-@article{BHATIA2025124562, title = {Optimizing the Workflow of Superficial Temporal Artery Mapping in Extracranial-Intracranial Bypass Surgery Using Mixed Reality: A Proof-of-Concept Study}, journal = {World Neurosurgery}, volume = {204}, pages = {124562}, year = {2025}, issn = {1878-8750}, doi = {https://doi.org/10.1016/j.wneu.2025.124562}, url = {https://www.sciencedirect.com/science/article/pii/S1878875025009209}, author = {Bhatia, Shovan and Huynh, Aaron and Shanahan, Regan M. and Kann, Michael R. and Gopakumar, Adway and Sharma, Nikhil and Kass, Nicolás M. and Hurt, Griffin and Basdeo, Rishi and Don, Nicole and Lang, Michael J. and Biehl, Jacob T. and Andrews, Edward G.}, keywords = {Bypass surgery, Cerebrovascular neurosurgery, Mixed reality, Operative workflow}, } -
+@article{BHATIA2025124562, title = {Optimizing the Workflow of Superficial Temporal Artery Mapping in Extracranial-Intracranial Bypass Surgery Using Mixed Reality: A Proof-of-Concept Study}, journal = {World Neurosurgery}, volume = {204}, pages = {124562}, year = {2025}, issn = {1878-8750}, doi = {https://doi.org/10.1016/j.wneu.2025.124562}, url = {https://www.sciencedirect.com/science/article/pii/S1878875025009209}, month = dec, author = {Bhatia, Shovan and Huynh, Aaron and Shanahan, Regan M. and Kann, Michael R. and Gopakumar, Adway and Sharma, Nikhil and Kass, Nicolás M. and Hurt, Griffin and Basdeo, Rishi and Don, Nicole and Lang, Michael J. and Biehl, Jacob T. and Andrews, Edward G.}, keywords = {Bypass surgery, Cerebrovascular neurosurgery, Mixed reality, Operative workflow}, } -

-SurrealityCV: An Open-Source, Cross-Platform Unity Library for Mixed Reality Computer VisionGriffin J Hurt , Calvin Brinkman , Ethan Crosby , and 3 more authorsIn Proceedings of the 2025 ACM Symposium on Spatial User Interaction , 2025Many mixed reality applications rely on computer vision to perform operations like object tracking, identification, and registration.
+SurrealityCV: An Open-Source, Cross-Platform Unity Library for Mixed Reality Computer VisionGriffin J Hurt, Calvin Brinkman , Ethan Crosby , and 3 more authorsIn Proceedings of the 2025 ACM Symposium on Spatial User Interaction , Nov 2025Many mixed reality applications rely on computer vision to perform operations like object tracking, identification, and registration.
 While platform-specific solutions like OpenCV for Unity and ARKit exist, there is currently no cross-platform software library for performing these tasks across most consumer mixed reality hardware.
 Here, we present an open-source, cross-platform Unity library that facilitates common computer vision workflows within mixed reality applications.
 The package is written primarily in C++ using OpenCV as a backend, with APIs in C and C# to maximize compatibility.
 The library is modular, and new modules can be easily created to extend its functionality.
 The source code is available on GitHub at https://github.com/surreality-lab/SurrealityCV under the MIT license.

-@inproceedings{10.1145/3694907.3765953, author = {Hurt, Griffin J and Brinkman, Calvin and Crosby, Ethan and Dhamale, Akshat and Andrews, Edward and Biehl, Jacob}, title = {SurrealityCV: An Open-Source, Cross-Platform Unity Library for Mixed Reality Computer Vision}, year = {2025}, isbn = {9798400712593}, publisher = {Association for Computing Machinery}, address = {New York, NY, USA}, url = {https://doi.org/10.1145/3694907.3765953}, doi = {10.1145/3694907.3765953}, booktitle = {Proceedings of the 2025 ACM Symposium on Spatial User Interaction}, articleno = {43}, numpages = {3}, keywords = {Mixed Reality, Augmented Reality, Computer Vision, Unity, Rapid Prototyping}, location = { }, series = {SUI '25}, } -
+@inproceedings{10.1145/3694907.3765953, author = {Hurt, Griffin J and Brinkman, Calvin and Crosby, Ethan and Dhamale, Akshat and Andrews, Edward and Biehl, Jacob}, title = {SurrealityCV: An Open-Source, Cross-Platform Unity Library for Mixed Reality Computer Vision}, year = {2025}, month = nov, isbn = {9798400712593}, publisher = {Association for Computing Machinery}, address = {New York, NY, USA}, url = {https://doi.org/10.1145/3694907.3765953}, doi = {10.1145/3694907.3765953}, booktitle = {Proceedings of the 2025 ACM Symposium on Spatial User Interaction}, articleno = {43}, numpages = {3}, keywords = {Mixed Reality, Augmented Reality, Computer Vision, Unity, Rapid Prototyping}, location = { }, series = {SUI '25}, } -

 2024